 In FY 2015-16, UC began reporting on the estimated expenditures associated with Undergraduate and Graduate Instruction and Research Activities.

 This document outlines in detail UC’s financial priorities and commitments for the upcoming academic year.

 Across the divers and changing university rankings, UC campuses do very well, particularly for those measuring economic mobility, return on investment, and academic quality.

 A synopsis of key indicators related to UC activities and impacts across the state.

-Joining the White House’s efforts to promote transparency, this brief provides a summary of how UC compares to other universities on critical measures regarding access, affordability and outcomes.
+This brief provides a summary of how UC compares to other universities on critical measures regarding access, affordability and outcomes.

 In compliance with Assembly Bill 94, IRAP collaborates with Budget Analysis and Planning to produce UC’s performance outcomes report.